fdaPDE/fdaPDE-cpp/README.md

-# fdaPDE
+# fdaPDE: iterative methos for ST-PDE

 This repository contains the development version of fdaPDE package.
-In particular it contains the possibility of using iterative optimization methods (Newton's methods) to find the best smoothing parameter from the minimization of the GCV.
+In particular it contains the implementation of an iterative method for ST-PDE models.

 New features wrt CRAN: smooth regression for manifold and volumetric domains, also with areal data.
 Smooth fPCA over 2D, 2.5D and 3D domains, also with areal data.